Cerebral Palsy

 8. Shortened Achilles tendon – a shortened tendon that causes issues with walking and standing

-9. Hand and wrist deformities – abnormal flexing in the hand and wrist that prevents development of fine motor skills.
+9. Hand and wrist deformities – abnormal flexing in the hand and wrist that prevents the development of fine motor skills.

 • Physiotherapy is different for every child with cerebral palsy.